joachimruhs/myleaflet/Documentation/Introduction/Index.rst

 What's new?
 ^^^^^^^^^^^
 New configuration option "categorySelectMode" implemented -> see administratormanual.
 Mapicon handling changed.
-You have to create the directories fileadmin/ext/myleaflet/Resources/Public/Icons.
+The directories fileadmin/ext/myleaflet/Resources/Public/Icons are created if they don't exist.
 Insert here your mapIcons.
 These icons can then be selected in the tt_address record (leafletmapicon).
 The templates AjaxSearch.html and Show.html changed.